A short story of how an extraordinary family rescued this glorious painting.

 EARLY 15TH CENTURY

-Notice the character reading from a paper.
+Notice Lorenzo reading from a paper.
 Literacy among the secular world begins when the printing press is invented in Europe.
 North America is a beneficiary.

 BANKING MEDICI STYLE

 The Medici banking system is considered one of the first multinational holding companies in Europe and at its heyday had franchises from London to Constantinople, formerly Istanbul.
-Far left, notice the gentleman carrying a trunk.
+Far left, notice the gentleman carrying a trunk to the bank.
+Look closely, far right, for the white Bengal, cub tiger under the counter.

 UFFIZI MUSEUM GALLERIES